whl1729/note/computer/cpp/overview/analyse_bs_faq.md

   - don't use ...-style variadic functions ("printf style")
   - Avoid macros excpt for include guards

+#### What is C++?

+C++ is a general-purpose programming language with a bias towards systems programming that
+  - is a better C
+  - supports data abstraction
+  - supports object-oriented programming
+  - supports generic programming

+#### Is it true that ...?

+- C++ supports several useful programming techniques, including, traditional procedural programming, object-oriented programming, and generic programming.

 ### Learning C++

 #### What is the best book to learn C++ from?